wowserhq/wowser/README.md

 [![See Wowser tech demo](https://user-images.githubusercontent.com/378235/27762818-800fd91c-5e79-11e7-8301-733d736dd065.jpg)](https://www.youtube.com/watch?v=BrnbANSwC4I)

+## Status

+Wowser is in the process of being split up into (at minimum) the following parts:

+- [Client](https://github.com/wowserhq/client/) (user interface loaded from XML/LUA)
+- [Pipeline](https://github.com/wowserhq/pipeline) server (serves up resources from the official client)

+This repository will in the future become an umbrella package.

 ## Background

 Wowser is a proof-of-concept of getting a triple-A game to run in a webbrowser,